Community Gardens

 • Or the Federation of City Farms and Community Gardens in the United Kingdom supports, represents and promotes community-managed farms and gardens across the UK.

-Find out more by contacting Council’s Sustainability Team on 4732 7983 or email This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+Find out more by contacting Council’s Sustainability Team on 4732 7777 or email .